RhettTrickett/habitat/README.md

 }
 ```

 `celcius` and `humidity` measurements are supported out of the box, you can also add support for more measurement types.
-See **Custom measurment fields** lower down for details.
+See **Custom measurement fields** lower down for details.

 You must include a `sensor_id` field for a valid sensor in the database when recording measurements.
 You can create a new sensor by running `npm run createsensor` from the command-line in the root of the project.